A Bootstrap-based Method for Testing Network Similarity: Simulation studies

-and the resultant matrix of $P(i,j)$'s was then scaled to ensure that the expected network density is $\delta = 0.1$.
+$K=3$ unbalanced communities with the community assignment vector sampled from a multinomial distribution with $\pi = (0.25, 0.25, 0.5)$, and the resultant matrix of $P(i,j)$'s was then scaled to ensure that the expected network density is $\delta = 0.1$.
 We generated $\theta_i$ for $P_1$ from the $Beta(1,5)$ distribution (as under the Chung Lu model).
 Under the DCBM, $P_1$ and $P_2$ can be configured to be different in several ways --- by changing the community structure, by changing the $\omega$ matrix, by changing the degree parameters $\theta$, or a combination of all three.
-In this study we kept the community structure $c$ and the block matrix $\omega$ unchanged between $P_1$ and $P_2$, changing only the degree parameters $\theta$, which were sampled from the $Beta(4,3)$ distribution (as under the Chung Lu model) for $P_2$.
-For the scaling case, we used $P_2 = 0.75 \times P_1$ under the null model, and used the same $P_2$ that was used in the equality case under the alternative model.
-The results for both equality and scaling are reported in Table \ref{tab_dcbm}.
-In the interest of space we do not report the results for $T_{eig}$ which had very high rejection rates similar to the results under the Chung-Lu model.
+In this study we kept the community structure $c$ and the block matrix $\omega$ unchanged between $P_1$ and $P_2$, changing only the generation of $P_2$ as $P_2(i,j)=(\theta_i+\epsilon)(\theta_j+\epsilon)$ (as under Chung Lu model) to see how the effect of change in $\epsilon$ in rejection rate calculation.
+For the scaling case, we used $P_2 = c \times P_1$ with $c=0.5,0.7,0.75,0.8,0.9$ under the null model, and to configure the alternative scenario we generated another separate set of parameters $\eta_i\sim\text{Beta}(a=4,b=3)$ and used $P_2(i,j)=\eta_i\eta_j$ (similar to the Chung Lu setup).
+The results for the equality case are plotted in Figure \ref{plot_dcbm} and those for scaling are reported in Table \ref{tab_dcbm}.
+For the scaling case in particular, we observe that the power was 1 but the Type-I error showed a decreasing pattern as $n$ increases.
+We plan to analyze this more closely in future research.